West coast USA road trip itinerary

 Welcome to the Wild Wild West!

 Also make a stop at mile marker 13, which is also known as the Forrest Gump point (it’s the place where he decided to stop running).
+And did you know that you just reached the third state of this road trip?
+Monument Valley is located on the border of Arizona and Utah.

 Day 5, 6 & 7: Moab (Arches & Canyonlands National Park